Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 Open the root `/Functions/Functions.sln` (or just open the Functions folder in VS Code).
 The main solution contains the Azure Functions project.

-When using VS Code, you can launch the Functions in the Debugger console (Ctrl-shift-D).

 For more on information on .NET 5 & Azure Functions, see [this repository](https://github.com/Azure/azure-functions-dotnet-worker).

 ### How to set variables for a local execution